ably-labs/ouija/README.md

     If the spirit board can make users involuntarily move their hands across a physical planchette, can we reproduce this effect with computer mice and gyroscopes?

-In principal, the effect should work in exactly the same way, with the users natural desire to "push" the planchette, replaced by their ability to control the digital recreation of one.
+In principle, the effect should work in exactly the same way, with the users natural desire to "push" the planchette, replaced by their ability to control the digital recreation of one.

 So why not build it?!
 Curiosity never got anyone in trouble before, I'm sure...